Countly/countly-sdk-documentation/xamarin_ios/current.md

 </p>
 <h1>Recording Events</h1>
 <p>
-  Here is a quick summary on how to use custom events recording methods.
+  Here is a quick summary on how to use event recording methods.
 </p>
 <h2>Regular Events</h2>
 <p>